French Bangs Trend Alert: Try These Looks Now

 Are French bangs suitable for all face shapes?

 One of the best things about French bangs is that they work well for many face shapes.
-A good hairstylist can adjust the length and style to enhance any face.
+A good hairstylist can adjust the length and style to enhance any face, a tip that has been popularized on TikTok.
 This can make features like cheekbones stand out beautifully.